Ngāruawāhia: Football (soccer)

 Ngaruawahia United, known as "The Green Machine", is the local football (soccer) club, founded in 1968.
 Centennial Park serves as the home ground for the club, and has been the home venue for ASB Premiership side Waikato FC in past seasons.

 Rugby league

 The town's rugby league teams are Ngaruawahia Panthers and Tūrangawaewae.

 The 'Ngaruawahia Rugby League Club' is the oldest such club in the Waikato.
 Early games were played on varying venues, for instance Taupiri paddock and Paterson Park.
 The first major match for the town was held in August 1911 when they lost to Auckland 22 – 36 at the Caledonian Ground in Frankton.
 Ngaruawahia did however beat Hamilton United 27 – 4 in the first ever Northern Union game to be played at Hamilton's Steele Park in 1912.
 The senior team were Champion of Champions in 1956 and 1957.

 Ngāruawāhia is the home of the rugby league team Turangawaewae RLC, which is named after the marae opposite the clubrooms.
-The club currently holds the record for the first team to win consecutive titles in the annual Waicoa Bay Premiers Competition, consisting of all teams in the Waikato, Coast and Bay Of Plenty regions.

-'Ngaruawahia Rugby League Club' (Panthers) are 2011 champions, Premiers, U17, U14, U13 are all champions.